 The above numbers are from 2010 when the last Census was taken (Wisegeek).
-Presumably everyone would need to make a little more than is stated here in order to stay above the poverty line since we are well past 2010.
+Presumably everyone would need to make a little more than is stated here in order to stay above the poverty line, since we are well past 2010.

-Lack of Education, HealthCare, and Decent Living Conditions Contribute to Premature Death
+Lack of Education, Healthcare, and Decent Living Conditions Contribute to Premature Death

-What researchers have found is that people who lack education and who do not have even a high school diploma are more likely to die, and to die sooner than average.
+- What researchers have found is that people who lack education and who do not have even a high school diploma are more likely to die, and to die sooner than average.

-People without health insurance or the ability to pay for medical services are more likely to die, and to die sooner than average.
+- People without health insurance or the ability to pay for medical services are more likely to die, and to die sooner than average.

-People who are unemployed, or who work in high stress jobs or low pay, limited hour jobs, are more likely to die, and to die sooner than average.
-People living in high stress situations, because of unemployment or poor working conditions, fall into the same category.
+- People who are unemployed, or who work in high-stress jobs or low pay, limited-hour jobs, are more likely to die, and to die sooner than average.
+People living in high-stress situations, because of unemployment or poor working conditions, fall into the same category.

-People living in poor housing conditions, including apartments or homes in need of serious repair, people living in bad neighborhoods that may include risky or dangerous conditions due to other people (crime and violence), poor animal control, or pollution problems, and/or in a generally rundown neighborhood, are more likely to die, and to die sooner than average.
+- People living in poor housing conditions, including apartments or homes in need of serious repair, people living in bad neighborhoods that may include risky or dangerous conditions due to other people (crime and violence), poor animal control, or pollution problems, and/or in a generally rundown neighborhood, are more likely to die, and to die sooner than average.

-People who have no social support—family or friends they can call on for help from time to time, or just to be connected, are more likely to die and to die sooner than average.
+People who have no social support—family or friends they can call on for help from time to time, or just to be connected—are more likely to die and to die sooner than average.

-In fact, I learned in my Marital Adjustment class in psychology, that older people who lose a spouse and find themselves alone are likely to die within 5 years or less of losing their partner unless they make a new connection or bond with someone within 6 months of their spouse’s death.
+In fact, I learned in my Marital Adjustment class in psychology, that older people who lose a spouse and find themselves alone are likely to die within five years or less of losing their partner unless they make a new connection or bond with someone within six months of their spouse’s death.
 When I say a connection or bond, I do not mean a sexual connection or bond, though the relationship could include sex, it does not have to.

-While anyone on any socioeconomic level may experience sudden isolation due to losing a spouse or a best friend, it is usually poor people, or newly poor people who have lost their livelihood who are most at risk.
+While anyone on any socioeconomic level may experience sudden isolation due to losing a spouse or a best friend, it is usually poor people, or newly poor people who have lost their livelihood, who are most at risk.

 Racism and Discrimination Contribute to Premature Death

 Discrimination comes in many forms and every one of them is evil.
 Race and color are not the only reasons people are discriminated against.
-Being female, being overweight, not speaking English well, having an accent, wearing glasses, having a beard or long hair, being older (50+), and a variety of different things can cause a person to be discriminated against.
+Being a woman, being overweight, not speaking English well, having an accent, wearing glasses, having a beard or long hair, being older (50+), and a variety of different things can cause a person to be discriminated against.
 Discrimination for superficial reasons that should be irrelevant is always wrong.

 Living with and having to deal with discrimination and racism on a daily basis affects a person’s health and can shorten a person’s life just like any other bad stressor can do.
 Part of the reason for this is that people who are frequently discriminated against have trouble finding any employment, let alone stable employment.
 They may also experience discrimination in housing and at school.

-According to the CDC, early childhood stressors that go beyond what is normal for babies and little children (generally referring to children under age 5), such as physical, sexual, and even verbal abuse, “can disrupt early brain development and compromise functioning of the nervous and immune systems.
+According to the CDC, early childhood stressors that go beyond what is normal for babies and little children (generally referring to children under age five), such as physical, sexual, and even verbal abuse, “can disrupt early brain development and compromise functioning of the nervous and immune systems.
 In addition, childhood stress can lead to health problems later in life including alcoholism, depression, eating disorders, heart disease, cancer, and other chronic diseases.”

 “The research is overwhelming that living in poverty can damage children’s healthy development, educational progress, and prospects for the future.

 Children who experience poverty are less likely to be healthy, both physically and mentally, less likely to gain the education they need to become productive in the workforce, more likely to become teen parents and more likely to become arrested and incarcerated.
 However, more than ten years of research shows that even small increases in family income can powerfully alter developmental trajectories, leading to a better child development outcome.”

-Which States In the U.S. Have the Highest Poverty Levels?
+Which States in the U.S. Have the Highest Poverty Levels?

 Here are the 15 states that have the highest poverty rates in the United States, plus the District of Columbia.
-I have listed them starting with the poorest of the poor and ending with the best off out of the fifteen.
+I have listed them starting with the poorest of the poor and ending with the best off out of the 15.